 I have mixed feelings on the phrase “strong women.”

 Years ago, a woman told me, “Most of my friends are…[pause]…strong women.”
-It came off slightly condescending, insulting, and confusing.
+It came off condescending and confusing.
 Was she saying most women AREN’T strong?
 Was she using “strong” as a euphemism for “loud,” “difficult,” and/or “opinionated”?
 (Which women should be allowed to be, obvs.)
 At the time, I thought she was saying I wasn’t strong.
 I can definitely seem quiet, shy, and “nice” at first, before people realize I’m a diabolical witch with coals for eyes.
 But kindness and strength aren’t mutually exclusive.

 Plus, fuck our culture’s obsession with strength!
 (See: the proliferation of “strong is the new skinny” quotes on Pinterest.
 YUCK.)
 Being physically weak DOES NOT mean you’re inferior.
 People who are weak, vulnerable, and/or marginalized need advocates and assistance–not in a paternalistic way, but in a way that acknowledges privilege and uses it for good.
 (Like donating to a homeless shelter or writing your local politicians or whatever.)